FuelsEurope

 26 Jul 2024

-Their ask — FuelsEurope requests revising the definition of synthetic low-carbon fuels to align with terminology in other EU regulations.
+Message — FuelsEurope requests revising the definition of synthetic low-carbon fuels to align with terminology in other EU regulations.
 They want the MRR definition replaced with the low-carbon fuels definition from the Gas Directive.
 They also seek greater flexibility in reporting timelines and evidence requirements for sustainable aviation fuels.123

-How it helps them — This would simplify compliance by creating consistent definitions across multiple EU regulations.4
+Why — This would simplify compliance by creating consistent definitions across multiple EU regulations.4

 Meeting with Yannis Maniatis (Member of the European Parliament) and European Community Shipowners' Associations